-- Do you cross your fingers, hoping that you won’t have to deal with the move-out / advertising / move-in process that occurs between tenants?
+- Do you cross your fingers, hoping that you won’t have to deal with the move-out, advertising, and move-in processes that occur between tenants?

-- Do you have a solid criteria for finding a qualified tenant?
+- Do you have solid criteria for finding a qualified tenant?

-- Are you frustrated with the calls and fines by the Homeowners Association or the city for something that you didn’t know about?
+- Are you frustrated with the calls and fines from the Homeowners Association or the city for something that you didn’t know about?

-- Do you sometimes feel that you spend too much of your time collecting checks, paying vendors, and performing all of the accounting necessary on your rental?
+- Do you sometimes feel that you spend too much of your time collecting checks, paying vendors, and performing all of the accounting necessary on your rental property?

-- Keep on top of regional, state, and federal landlord/tenant laws and legislative issues facing property owners and tenants.
+- Keep on top of regional, state, and federal landlord/tenant laws and legislative issues.

 - Provide appropriate rental applications and forms that, along with our consistent screening process, ensure the highest quality tenants while conforming to all applicable laws.

-- Provide and enforce the terms of the lease agreement, a lease agreement that covers all aspects of your property.
+- Provide and enforce the terms of the lease agreement.

-- Provide you with online access to your account for viewing 24 hours a day.
+- Online access to your account for viewing 24 hours a day.